AzureCloudWorkshops/ACW-InfrastructureAsCode/README.md

 - Key Vault
 - Azure App Configuration [time permitting]

 ## Step 3: Build CI/CD to deploy the application

 In this step you will build out the CI/CD pipeline to deploy the application to Azure.
 You will use GitHub Actions to build the pipeline (or another pipeline/action from another source control provider).

-Complete one or both of the following modules to learn about IaC and how to deploy with GitHub.
+This part will be the same regardless of which architecture you choose to use for the IaC.

 - [Part 3 - Implementing the CI/CD](Part3-ImplementingCICD.md)